Rushij07/Rushij07/readme.md

 - 🌱 I’m currently learning **Artificial Intelligence**

-- 👨‍💻 All of my projects are available at [https://rushij07.github.io/](https://rushij07.github.io/)

 - 💬 Ask me about **ML, AI, Data Science, Git, Data Pipelines**

 - 📫 How to reach me **https://www.linkedin.com/in/rushikesh-jadhav01/**